danielpuschmann/bae-test/docker/README.md

 Moreover, the Business API Ecosystem image defines 4 containers intended to persist and share some information.
 Specifically, the following volumes have been defined:

-* **/apis/business-ecosystem-charging-backend/src/media/bills**: This volume is used for saving the generated PDF invoices
+* **/apis/bae-charging-backend-test/src/media/bills**: This volume is used for saving the generated PDF invoices
-* **/apis/business-ecosystem-charging-backend/src/media/assets**: This volume is used for saving the uploaded digital assets
+* **/apis/bae-charging-backend-test/src/media/assets**: This volume is used for saving the uploaded digital assets
-* **/apis/business-ecosystem-charging-backend/src/plugins**: This volume is intended for supporting the installation of digital assets plugins (see *Installing Asset Plugins* section)
+* **/apis/bae-charging-backend-test/src/plugins**: This volume is intended for supporting the installation of digital assets plugins (see *Installing Asset Plugins* section)
-* **/apis/business-ecosystem-logic-proxy/indexes**: This volume is used for saving the indexes used for searching and paginating
+* **/apis/bae-logic-proxy-test/indexes**: This volume is used for saving the indexes used for searching and paginating

 ## Build the image

-If you have downloaded the [Business API Ecosystem](https://github.com/FIWARE-TMForum/Business-API-Ecosystem) you can build your own image.
+If you have downloaded the [Business API Ecosystem](https://github.com/FIWARE-TMForum/bae-test) you can build your own image.
 The end result will be the same, but this way you have a bit more of control of what's happening.

 To create the image, just navigate to the `docker` directory and run:

-    sudo docker build -t business-api-ecosystem .
+    sudo docker build -t bae-test .

 > **Note**
 > If you do not want to have to use `sudo` in this or in the next section follow [these instructions](http://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo).

-The parameter `-t business-api-ecosystem` gives the image a name.
+The parameter `-t bae-test` gives the image a name.
 This name could be anything, or even include an organization like `-t conwetlab/biz-ecosystem-logic-proxy`.
 This name is later used to run the container based on the image.

 If you want to know more about images and the building process you can find it in [Docker's documentation](https://docs.docker.com/userguide/dockerimages/).